Frequently Asked Questions

 - A 1-page query letter in the body of the email.

 - A 3 to 5 page synopsis as an attachment to the email.

-- The first 20 pages of your manuscript as an attachment to the email.
-If your manuscript is shorter than 20 pages, include the whole manuscript.
+- The complete manuscript as an attachment to the email.

-All attachments should be .doc or .rtf files.
+All attachments should be .docx or .rtf files.
 Please format your manuscript as follows:

 - 1” margins all around